 Just like other settings, we get calls each year from people needing to move out of adult family homes too.
 An unexpected change in condition that cannot safely be accommodated is the most common reason for a move-out.
 Other reasons include disagreements between owners and residents or their representatives that cannot be resolved with the help of an Ombuds or the need to move because a person’s funds have run out and the facility does not accept Medicaid.

 We hope that you will enlist our help as you search for the best place for yourself or a loved one.
 We feel that our service especially shines when our clients are seeking care in an adult family home.
-For the past 13 years, we have been taking insider notes on the capability and character of hundreds of homes in King and Snohomish County.
+For 14 years, we have been taking insider notes on the capability and character of hundreds of homes in King and Snohomish County.

 If you are a do it yourselfer, get started with your search by visiting The Department of Social Health Services (DSHS) Adult Family Home Locator or the Adult Family Home Council websites.
 Both have listings of adult family homes in Washington.
 Here is a guide to Choosing Care in an Adult Family Home.